filipemorelli/getx_implementation/README.md

 # GetX with Clean architeture

-Basically, this is a simple MVC implementation with the GetX plugin and also was implemented unit tests
+Basically, this is a simple MVC implementation with the GetX plugin

 Knowledge based on this links: